 Pull these out of your analytics and look at these factors:

-Compare Your Existing Content to Your Buyer Journeys
+3. Compare Your Existing Content to Your Buyer's Journeys.

-Developing buyer journeys goes outside the scope of this post, but they serve an immensely valuable role when it comes time for a content audit – think of them as a compass for content.
+Developing buyer journeys serves an immensely valuable role when it comes time for a content audit – think of them as a compass for content.

-To match up your content production efforts with your buyer journey:
+To match up your content production efforts with your buyer journey, follow these steps.

 - Tag any under-performing or non-existent content as a priority project.

 You might find that it’s time to revise or rebuild a buyer's journey or even that there are certain use cases not yet covered by your content.